Chapter 1 - Arrival

 "No sir, just fine, just in a bit of a hurry, so..."
 The sailor cut him off.
 "Come on son.
 I've seen hurry and I've seen gettin' away from sumpin.
 Looks like you'se doin the gettin' away part."
 The sailor's voice changed from bothered to concerned.
 Why would some stranger be concerned at all about a street urchin, running from something or not?
 Perhaps he thought he might get some reward for catching him?
 Rishmond considered running but suddenly changed his mind.
 "A gang is after me.
 You know how it is on the street.
 They think I owe them something I don't and I just don't want to take a beating if I don't have to mister."

 The sailor glanced back up the wharf to the warehouses and the dark alley Rishmond had come running out of.
-'Didn't think he'd noticed me until I knocked him over.', Rishmond thought.
+'Didn't think he'd noticed me until I knocked him over.
+Did he see me coming?
+Then why didn't he get out of the way or shout or something.
+Was he expecting me?', Rishmond thought.

 Rishmond eyed the man while keeping his head down.
 The sailor wasn't a tall man, but he was stocky.
 He outweighed Rishmond by a lot.
 Even running Rishmond shouldn't have been able to knock him over if he'd seen him coming.
-Something felt like a setup.
+His encounter with this man began to feel like a setup.
 A subtle sound from further up the berth, the soft scrape of a boot on wooden planking.
 Two men, much bigger than the one-eyed sailor with the pipe, seemed to appear from nowhere, blocking the easy route of escape for Rishmond.
 The flickering torch light created unpleasant shadows on the ground around him.
 It dawned on him that the gang chasing him may have herded him towards the docks tonight.
 Was this their play then?
+Where they working with this sailor?
+If he was indeed a sailor?

 "Look kid, this kin be hard or easy.
-Life aboard a ship would be good fer ya.
-Damn site better'n living on the streets in this town.
-Not sayin it'll be easy, but, ya get fed, and that's gotta be a good thing for a kid on the streets.
+Life 'board a ship would be good fer ya.
+Damn site better'n livin' on the streets in this town.
+Not sayin it'll be easy, but, ya get fed, and that's gotta be a good thing for a kid from the streets.
 Ya gots no family, no ties, jus' come wit us and no one gets hurt."
 The sailor stepped toward Rishmond, hands free of the pipe now, both hands reaching out in what was surely supposed to be a friendly manner.

 Service aboard a cargo ship wasn't nearly as bad as many things he'd endured before.
 The captain was definitely hard, and not at all fair, but Rishmond learned quickly to accomplish tasks before he was told and then get out of site if he could.
 He didn't expect praise or reward and he didn't receive any, even though he put in twice the work of most of the young deckhands.
 His actions did save him half the lashings though.